kid1211/AlgoPrep/Joe/Behaviour.md

 ####  4.1.1. <a name='AccessibilityvsQA'></a>Accessibility vs QA

 - Task: composite key, flight search block.
 QA tool rely on Appium
-- Action: Convince QA all the works we do is meaningless without user satisfaction, and 100% is impossible, and provided regex
+- Action: (Everyone has their own prespective) Convince QA all the works we do is meaningless without user satisfaction, and 100% is impossible, and provided regex
 - Result: Win win, test accessibility and the component

 ###  4.2. <a name='Problemsolving'></a>Problem solving